 A comprehensive look at the history, properties, and uses.

 Facts and mechanism for the electrophilic addition reaction between unsymmetrical alkenes like propene and bromine (and the other halogens)

-This WebElements periodic table page contains index for the element bromine.
+This WebElements page contains a thorough index for the Bromine.